gjc14/yinc/README.md

 ### Sign In

-- For safety concern, now only Magic Link method is available.
+- For safety concern, now only OTP method is available.

 ## Admin Components